jaedb/spotmop/README.md

 -----

 * Speed improvements to adding tracks to the tracklist (possible Mopidy-Spotify limitation)
-* Further improve responsive layouts and touch interactions
+* Increase stability of Mopidy server (perhaps limitation of Rpi?)
-* Create second playlists area for 'Subscribed' playlists
+* Full integration as Mopidy extension with Tornado Websockets for client:client communication

 Credits
 -------